EclipticCode/TheBookBazaar-BackEnd/README.md

 ## Introduction
-This backend repository contains the server-side code for the AutoShare car rental application.
+This backend repository contains the server-side code for The Book Bazaar application.
 It is built using Node.js and Express framework.

 ## Endpoints
 - POST /registration - Register a New User